fernandobohrer/devops-venv/README.md

-# Ansible virtual environment
+# devops virtual environment

-This repository creates a Python based virtual environment using `uv`.
+This repository creates a `python` based virtual environment using `uv`.
 The dependencies listed in the `pyproject.toml` file get installed automatically to the virtual environment.

 ## 🚀 Motivation

-The virtual environment that gets created from this repository can be used to work on the development of Ansible roles and playbooks.
+The virtual environment that gets created from this repository can be used to work on the development of Ansible roles and playbooks and on other devops related activities.

 The main advantage of this approach based on a virtual environment is related to the fact that the dependencies listed in the `pyproject.toml` file will not affect nor interact with other versions of these packages you might have installed locally already.